shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 In the Next.js app, we will be separating the business logic and UI with the use of `contexts`.
 We will create a `DataContext` which will handle all the state and method calls, and our UI will call these methods and variables.
 This allows us to write a clean UI code with no business logic.

-We will start by creating the `context`.
-Create a file called `dataContext.tsx` in the contexts directory and paste the code for the below file.
+We will start by creating the data context.
+Make a file called `dataContext.tsx` in the `contexts` directory and paste the code from the file linked below into it.

 [contexts/dataContext.tsx](https://github.com/viral-sangani/Funding-DAO/blob/main/contexts/dataContext.tsx)